Digicreon/Vik/README.md

 The `vik.getLastUrl()` method returns the URL of the last page loaded by Vik.
 If Vik wasn't used yet, it returns `null`.
 It could be used in the "post callback", to know if it is called during Vik's initialization, or because a link was clicked (or a form was sent).

-The `vik.getPreviousUrl()` method returns the URL previous to the last one.
-It returns `null`as long as Vik hasn't loaded at least two pages.

 Example:
 ```html
 <html>